 Day #3 -Yellow Water Cruise @ Kakadu National Park

-Day 3 morning saw us Kakadu National Park (A UNESCO Heritage Site) via Yellow Water Cruises.
-This cruise is one of the must-do activities as Yellow Water Billabong is at the hub of Kakadu offering a spectacular journey through the region’s wetlands, with its vibrant wildlife and ever-changing landscape.
+Day 3 morning saw us at Kakadu National Park (A UNESCO Heritage Site) via Yellow Water Cruises.
+This cruise is one of the must-do activities as Yellow Water Billabong is at the hub of Kakadu, offering a spectacular journey through the region’s wetlands with its vibrant wildlife and ever-changing landscape.
 Kakadu National Park is an enormous, biodiverse nature reserve in the Northern Territory.
 With terrain encompassing wetlands, rivers and sandstone escarpments, it’s home to some 2,000 plant species and wildlife from saltwater crocodiles and flatback turtles to birds.
 This cruise itself sealed its position as our no.1 highlight on the entire trip.

 Our ‘accidental’ missing out of the day 1st cruise at 6.45am turned out to be a blessing as the next scheduled cruise saw only four guests (including us) on the boat designed to carry 40 passengers.
 During our pre-trip briefing by Tourism NT, we were told the cruise here is like a going through a National Geographic documentary.
 It was certainly not an exaggeration.